 Within sixty-two (62) days of the close of a public hearing, the Planning Board shall act on the Site Plan Application.
 The time within which the Planning Board must act on the application may be extended by mutual consent of the Planning Board and the Applicant.

 Action by Resolution.
 The Planning Board shall act by resolution to approve, approve with modifications, or disapprove the Site Plan Application.
-A copy of the resolution signed by the Planning Board Chair shall be filed in the Town Clerk’s Office Planning Board files in the Town Hall and mailed (registered, return-receipt) to the applicant within five (5) business days of the Planning Board’s actions.
+A copy of the resolution signed by the Planning Board Chair shall be filed in the Planning Board files in the Town Hall and mailed (registered, return-receipt) to the applicant within five (5) business days of the Planning Board’s actions.
 A resolution of either approval or approval with modifications shall include authorization to the Planning Board Chair to stamp and sign the Site Plan upon the applicant’s compliance with the submission requirements stated therein.
 If the Planning Board’s resolution includes a requirement that modifications be incorporated into the Site Plan, conformance with said modifications shall be considered a condition of approval.
 If the Site Plan is disapproved, the Planning Board’s resolution shall state specific reasons for such decision.
 In such a case, the Planning Board may recommend further study of the Site Plan and resubmission to the Planning Board after it has been revised or redesigned.

 Submission Requirements for Stamping.
 After receiving Site Plan Approval from the Planning Board, with or without modifications, the applicant shall, within six (6) months, submit a minimum of eight (8) prints, one (1) electronic file, and one (1) reproducible Mylar of the Site Plan to the Planning Board for stamping and signature by the Chair.
 The Site Plan submitted for stamping shall conform strictly to the Site Plan approved by the Planning Board except that it shall further incorporate any revisions or other modifications required by the Planning Board and shall be accompanied by the following additional information: